Indy Groothuizen

-Indy Groothuizen (born 22 July 1996) is a Dutch professional footballer who plays as a goalkeeper for Spakenburg.
+Indy Groothuizen (born 22 July 1996) is a Dutch professional footballer who plays as a goalkeeper.

 Club career

 Groothuizen is a youth exponent from AFC Ajax.
 He made his professional debut at Jong Ajax on 8 December 2014 in an Eerste Divisie game against RKC Waalwijk.
 He replaced an injured Norbert Alblas after 88 minutes in a 3–2 home win.

 On 31 July 2019, Groothuizen joined Danish 1st Division club Vejle Boldklub on a contract until June 2022.
 After two years in Denmark, Groothuizen returned to the Netherlands, signing a one-year deal on 14 July 2021 with FC Emmen with an option for one further year.

 On 10 January 2023, Groothuizen joined Danish 2nd Division club AB.
+On January 22, AB confirmed that Groothuizen had left the club.
+He moved back to the Netherlands once more to play for amateur side Spakenburg, but had his contract terminated after a long-term injury saw him sidelined for over a year.

 International career

 Groothuizen scored for the Netherlands U-20 in a November 2015 friendly against Czech Republic U-20.
-On January 22, AB confirmed that Groothuizen had left the club to return to the Netherlands.
+He played 10 games for the Netherlands national under-17 football team.